Trade Planner Calculator

 Step 5: Add the Plan to Your Journal

 If you prefer to analyze trades in a spreadsheet, you can export the journal times as a CSV file.
-This habit makes this tool a one-time calculator and a simple trading process.
+This habit makes this tool more than a one-time calculator—it builds a repeatable trading routine.

 Excel Formula Generator: Traders can create formulas for risk, reward, win rate, average return, trade tracking, and other custom journal calculations.